9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Add an option to select an image to display if no tabs are displayed.
+- add option for lazyload images.
+- change no thumbnail image.

 - Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others, no thumbnail image.
 - Add a way to get a specific number of posts in the widget.